mrplow/podcast.clips/README.md

 `docker-compose up -d`

 Login to the site http://localhost:8889

+The first user to create an account will be set as the owner

 Optionally setup an HTTPS reverse proxy with nginx or apache (google it)